If you have psoriasis and allergies, maybe you've wondered if your allergy flares make your skin condition worse.

 Get more familiar with your own pattern of psoriasis.
 Track psoriasis outbreaks and any potential triggers.

-Become familiar with the various categories of psoriasis treatments: topical treatments, oral drugs, and biologics (which are injected medications).
+Become familiar with the various categories of psoriasis treatments: topical treatments, oral drugs, and biologics (which are injected as well as taken orally).

 Stick with your psoriasis treatment.
 Topical treatments can be messy and inconvenient, but people often abandon them without allowing them a full chance to work.